Russia mandates vaccinations for some as virus cases surge - WTMJ

 Officials have blamed Russians’ lax attitude toward taking necessary precautions and the growing prevalence of more infectious variants.
 But perhaps the biggest factor is the lack of vaccinations.

-Only 20.7 million people, or 14% of its population of 146 million, have received at least one shot as of Wednesday, and only 16.7 million, or about 11%, have been fully vaccinated.
+Over 21 million people, or about 14% of the population of 146 million, have received at least one shot as of Friday.
+According to figures from earlier this week, only 16.7 million, or about 11%, have been fully vaccinated.

+Health Minister Mikhail Murashko said only 0.5% of those who had gotten both doses have contracted COVID-19.

 Experts say those numbers are due to several factors, including the public’s wariness of the rushed approval and rollout of the Sputnik V vaccine; an official narrative that Russia had tamed its outbreak; criticism on state TV of other vaccines as dangerous; and a weak promotional campaign that included incentives such as consumer giveaways.

-In light of the surge, at least 14 Russian regions — from Moscow and St. Petersburg to the remote far-eastern region of Sakhalin — made vaccinations mandatory this month for employees in certain sectors, such as government offices, retail, health care, education, restaurants, fitness centers, beauty parlors and other service industries.
+In light of the surge, 18 Russian regions — from Moscow and St. Petersburg to the remote far-eastern region of Sakhalin — made vaccinations mandatory this month for employees in certain sectors, such as government offices, retail, health care, education, restaurants and other service industries.

 Moscow authorities said companies should suspend without pay employees unwilling to get vaccinated, and they threatened to temporarily halt operations of businesses that don’t meet the goal of having 60% of staff get at least one shot by July 15 and both shots by Aug.
 15.